rajath-optit/validate_23_checkpoint-IAM/README.md

 Recommendation: It ensure that all applications are configured to use horizontal load balancers (Auto scaling) to effectively handle surges in traffic and improve availability and scalability.
 ```

-5. **Check if application servers are installed with IPS/IDS and DDoS protection:**
+### 5.Check if application servers are installed with IPS/IDS and DDoS protection:
    ```
    5.Application servers to be installed with IPS/IDS and DDoS (Examples for solution are - TrendMicro Deep Security).